smaislin186/dwa15-spring2017-notes/00_Command_Line/99_Extras/PATH_Variable.md

 <img src='http://making-the-internet.s3.amazonaws.com/sysadmin-example-echo-path-windows@2x.png' style='max-width:942px;' alt=''>

-Note that each path in the PATH variable is separated by a colon.
+Note that each path in the PATH variable is separated by a semicolon.

 Let's use an example scenario of adding the PHP executable that comes with XAMPP to your PATH.
 This will make it so that when you run the command `php` from command line, it will use XAMPP's PHP executable.